 By this time, Richard Berry was also singing with both Arthur Lee Maye (& the Crowns) (named after the Biharis' Crown label) and the Dreamers (Fanita Bryant, Gloria Jones, Nannette Williams, and Annette Williams), a group of girls from Fremont High to whom he had been introduced by Beverly Thompson.
 All were altos, except for Fanita, a soprano.
 This group would one day become the Blossoms.

 Finally, friction developed because the Flairs decided Richard was spreading himself too thin.
 Not long after Beverly Thompson left, Richard quit too.
-(A blurb in a September 1954 issue of one of the trades said that Berry, "formerly of the Flairs," was now with the Dreamers.)
+(A blurb in the September 11, 1954 issue of Cash Box said that Berry, "formerly of the Flairs," was now with the Dreamers.)
 His place in the Flairs was taken by bass Randy Jones.
 Therefore, the Flairs were now Cornell Gunter, Charles Jackson (for recordings only), Pete Fox, Obie Jessie, and Randy Jones.
 (However, Los Angeles groups had an open door policy: "I Wanna Love" by Arthur Lee May & the Crowns, recorded around October, has Randy Jones doing bass.)